Twisted Razzle & Dazzle

 • Their circle was increased in size after v0.10.1.

-• Their attack expression cannot be used in Roleplay Mode for unknown reasons.
+• Their attack expression cannot be used in Roleplay Mode for unknown reasons, and it may be a bug that will be fixed in a later patch.

 • When attacking, Twisted Dazzle closes his eye while Twisted Razzle's grin becomes more maniacal, similar to how Twisted Bassie's attack face functions.

-• Their Research Capsule displays the name "RazzleDazzle" rather than their proper name, which occurs because the capsule system derives names by removing "Monster" from the asset identifier.
-Their asset is named "RazzleDazzleMonster," resulting in the condensed label.
-This remains in the game since it is not technically a spelling error.
+• Their Research Capsule displays the name RazzleDazzle rather than their proper name, which occurs because the capsule system derives names by removing Monster from the asset identifier.
+Their asset is named RazzleDazzleMonster, resulting in the condensed label.
+This is the first instance of a Research Capsule showing a different name, with the second being Twisted Blot whose capsule reads Blott.
+For Twisted Razzle & Dazzle, the name remains in-game since it is not technically a spelling error.

-How to deal with Twisted Razzle & Dazzle in Dandy's World?
+How do you deal with Twisted Razzle & Dazzle in Dandy's World?

-What trinket does Twisted Razzle & Dazzle give?
+What trinket does Twisted Razzle & Dazzle unlock?

-Completing 100% Research on Twisted Razzle & Dazzle unlocks the Ribbon Spool trinket.
+Twisted Razzle & Dazzle unlocks the Ribbon Spool trinket at 100% Research.